gitfri021/trocr/README.md

-Certainly!
-Here's a creative README for your TROCR training and evaluation notebook:

----

 # 📝 TROCR Training and Evaluation Notebook

 Welcome to the **TROCR Training and Evaluation** notebook!
 This project is designed to help you train and evaluate a transformer-based Optical Character Recognition (OCR) model using the TROCR framework.
 Follow the steps below to get started.